kmKowdz/CS145MEs/README.md

 ## Welcome to My CS 145 Page

-This repository contains all machine problems I've accomplished in my CS 145 Computer Networks course.
+This repository contains all exercises and machine problems I've accomplished in my CS 145 Computer Networks course.

  Language of Implementation: Java